aerithnetzer/py-bats/README.md

 While this code works and is all well and good, it is very specific to our workflow.
-I am creating a manuscript preparation package at [this git repo](www.github.com/aerithnetzer/manus)
+I am creating a manuscript preparation package at [manus](https://github.com/aerithnetzer/manus)

 # py-bats